This homemade salmon ball recipe are so delicious that you won’t ever want to buy any. I suppose that you could also call them salmon croquettes too.

 - 1/4 tsp crushed red pepper flakes

-- Add lemon juice, red pepper, cracked black pepper, mayonnaise, old bay seasoning, fish sauce and half of ground crackers to salmon
+- Add lemon juice, red pepper, cracked black pepper, Worcestershire sauce, mayonnaise, Old Bay seasoning, and scallions mix together.

-- Using a tablespoon, scoop salmon mixture out into palm and roll gently into balls
+- Using a heaping tablespoon, scoop salmon mixture out into palm and roll gently into balls

-- Place on liberally sprayed cookie sheet (using coconut oil)
+- Place on liberally oil sheet pan (using coconut oil spray)

-- Lightly spray tops of salmon with coconut oil spray
+- Lightly spray tops of salmon with coconut oil.

 - Place all ingredients into small pot on medium heat

-- Stir gently and simmer for 15-20 minutes or until liquid begins to thicken slightly and reduces by half
+- Stir gently and simmer for 15-20 minutes or until liquid begins to thicken slightly and reduce by half.

 - Strain the liquid.